 Seemingly unconventional, a purchase agreement can be drafted that a piece can be returned if it fails authentication with a recognized report.
 See the documentary Made You Look on Netflix.

-As with deciding to get an appraisal, some initial research to the value of your artwork will aid in the decision to seek authentication.
+As with deciding to get an appraisal, some initial research into the value of your artwork will aid in the decision to seek authentication.

 If your estimation of the fair market value of your piece supports the expense of an authentication and/or appraisal report, the additional documentation to the provenance can return a multiple of your cost when you go to sell.